-The bill establishes a new section, 394.4675, in the Florida Statutes, focusing on mental health services for first responders.
-It mandates the Division of State Fire Marshal to create a statewide behavioral health access program aimed at providing comprehensive mental wellness services and resources to first responders, including 911 telecommunicators, correctional officers, and probation officers.
-The program will emphasize prevention and early intervention to address issues such as suicide and mental health disorders.
+The bill establishes a new section, 394.4675, in the Florida Statutes, focused on providing mental health services specifically for first responders.
+It mandates the Division of State Fire Marshal to create a statewide behavioral health access program aimed at delivering comprehensive mental wellness services and resources.
+This program will emphasize prevention and early intervention to mitigate the risks of suicide and related mental health issues among first responders.
 Key components of the program include training on resiliency and mental health awareness, the development of peer support teams, and the establishment of suicide prevention campaigns.
 Importantly, first responders will not be required to pay copayments for these services.

 Additionally, the program will ensure a statewide network of licensed professional counselors who have undergone specialized training in trauma management and suicide prevention.
 By June 30, 2026, the program is required to develop a research and evaluation plan to assess its effectiveness and return on investment, which must be submitted to legislative leaders.
 The bill is set to take effect on July 1, 2025.